dylibso/chicory/CONTRIBUTING.md

 Writing a runtime is a big challenge.
 We want Chicory to always be a solid foundation for running Wasm in Java.
 In order to accomplish this, it's going to take a large team of diverse contributors.
-That's why our goal up front is to aim for writing "dumb" and simple code that's easy to understand and is as backwards compatible as possible.
+That's why our goal up front is to aim for writing simple code that's easy to understand and is as backwards compatible as possible.

 The reason is we want to optimize for: